 - These introverts have mainstream values and believe in fair play.
 They often form an overly optimistic belief about human nature at an early age.

-- They grew up feeling alone and self-contained, which left them devoid of physical and emotional protection.
+- They grew up feeling alone and self-contained, leaving them without physical and emotional protection.

 - First born and “only child” had to fend for themselves.